 Here are some tips to make your home more energy-efficient this winter.

-4) When doing the laundry try to do FULL loads only.
+- When doing the laundry try to do FULL loads only.
 It takes about the same amount of energy to wash a half load versus a full load.

-5) Clear out the lint trap on the dryer after EACH use and make sure the dryer vent is free from debris — blockage can make the dryer less efficient.
+- Clear out the lint trap on the dryer after EACH use and make sure the dryer vent is free from debris — blockage can make the dryer less efficient.

-6) Be sure to close the damper when your fireplace is NOT being used — you can also turn heaters down as well.
+- Be sure to close the damper when your fireplace is NOT being used — you can also turn heaters down as well.

-7) You can take your water temperature down a few degrees; 120 degrees or lower is best.
+- You can take your water temperature down a few degrees; 120 degrees or lower is best.

-9) Perhaps it’s time to invest in insulation.
+- If you haven't done so yet, now's the time to invest in insulation.
 You can lose a lot of money by “heating the outside.”
 Heat escapes very easily in houses without proper insulation.
-You can pick up some inexpensive insulation from your local home improvement store or have someone like Comfort Windows take care of it for you.
-You can start the process easily with a foam weather stripping for your windows and doors.
-The weatherstripping is easy to install and easy on your bank account.
+You can pick up some inexpensive insulation from your local home improvement store or have someone like Comfort Windows & Doors take care of it for you.
+Plus there are tax credits out there that you might qualify for to help you recoup some of this investment too.

-If your home could use some more insulation or new windows or doors to make it more energy-efficient, give Comfort Windows & Doors a click here to set up a free estimate today.
+If your home could use some more insulation or new windows or doors to make it more energy-efficient, give Comfort Windows & Doors a call or click here to set up a free estimate today.

-Subscribe to Comfort Windows & Doors's Blog
+Subscribe to the Comfort Windows & Doors Blog